-- 45 Considering the TOE, three types of environments are defined: - Development environment corresponding to phase 2, - Production environment corresponding to phase 3, - Operational environment, including phase 1 and from phase 4 to phase 7.
+- 47 Considering the TOE, three types of environments are defined: - Development environment corresponding to phase 2. - Production environment corresponding to phase 3 and optionally 4, - Operational environment, including phase 1 and from phase 4 or 5 to phase 7.

 3.4.1 TOE Development Environment